wpexpertsio/password-protected/readme.txt

 2. Activate the plugin via the 'Plugins' admin menu.
 3. Configuration the password in your WordPress Privacy settings.

+= Upgrading =

+If you are upgrading manually via FTP rather that through the WordPress automatic upgrade link, please de-activate and re-activate the plugin to ensure the plugin upgrades correctly.

 == Frequently Asked Questions ==

 = How can I change the Wordpress logo to a different image? =